The Meaning of Numbers: The Number 10,000

 Appearances of the number ten thousand

 God called Ehud, a rare left-handed warrior, to save his people from the oppression of the Moabites (Judges 3:12 - 15).
 After killing Eglon, Moab's king, Ehud rallies the Israelites to fight against their enemies.
-The King James Bible then states something odd about the Moabites who were killed.
+He leads God's people to slay 10,000 men "all lusty" (Judges 3:29, KJV) and men of valor.

 For you might have ten thousand tutors in Christ, but you do not have many fathers; for in Christ Jesus I did beget you through the gospel (1Corinthians 4:15).